You are viewing Australian and NZ students' course information. Change to view international students' course information.

 Your actual fees may vary depending on which units you choose.
 All fees are based on current fixed fee prices.
 We review fees annually.

 Research Training Scheme funded.
-Tuition fees may apply for exceeding maximum time - 2014: $9,900 per Study Period (full-time) (subject to annual review)
+Tuition fees may apply for exceeding maximum time - 2015: $15,900 per study period (48 credit points) (subject to annual review)

 Scholarships and financial support

 You can apply for scholarships to help you with study and living costs.

 How to apply for Master of Education (Research)

 You apply directly to QUT for all our research degrees.

 - Looked at our research areas